Sarah Louisa Forten Purvis

 Sarah Louisa Forten Purvis (1814–1884) was an American poet and abolitionist from Philadelphia, Pennsylvania.
 She co-founded The Philadelphia Female Anti-Slavery Society and contributed many poems to the anti-slavery newspaper The Liberator.
-She was an important figure for the history of abolitionism and feminism.

 Biography

-Purvis née Forten was born in 1814 in Philadelphia, Pennsylvania.
+Purvis (née Forten) was born in 1814 in Philadelphia, Pennsylvania.
 She was one of the "Forten Sisters."
-Her mother was Charlotte Vandine Forten and her father was the African-American abolitionist, James Forten.
+Her mother was Charlotte Vandine Forten and her father was the African American abolitionist, James Forten.
 Sarah Louisa Forten Purvis's sisters were Harriet Forten Purvis (1810–1875), and Margaretta Forten (1808–1875).
 The three sisters, along with their mother, were founders of the Philadelphia Female Anti-Slavery Society in 1833.
 This society was not the first female Anti-Slavery society.
-However, this society was particularly important because of the role it played in the origins on American Feminism.
+However, this society was particularly important because of the role it played in the development of American feminism.

 Sarah Louisa Forten Purvis was a poet.
-She is cited in some scholarship as used the pen names, "Ada" and "Magawisca", as well as her own name.
+She is cited in some scholarship as used the pen names, "Ada" and "Magawisca," as well as her own name.
 There is some conflict surrounding the poetry under the pen names of "Ada" as it has been argued that certain poems with this pen name may have been inaccurately attributed to Forten Purvis.
 She is credited with writing many poems about the experience of slavery and womanhood.
 Some of Forten Purvis's most well known works include "An Appeal to Woman" and "The Grave of the Slave."
 Both of which were published in the abolitionist newspaper The Liberator.
 The poem "The Grave of the Slave" was subsequently set to music by Frank Johnson, and the song was often used as an anthem at antislavery gatherings.
 While the poem "An Appeal to Woman" was utilized in the pamphlets for the Anti-Slavery Convention of New York in 1837.

 In 1838 Sarah married Joseph Purvis with whom she had eight children, including William B. Purvis.
 Joseph Purvis was the brother of Robert Purvis, who was the husband of Sarah's sister Harriet.

 She died in 1884 in Philadelphia.
 Though some works that speak about her life and poetry state she died in 1857.
 This discrepancy may be related to the misattribution of some of her poems.

 Education

-Sarah Louisa Forten Purvis and her sisters received private educations and were members of the Female Literary Association, a sisterhood of Black women founded by Sarah Mapps Douglass - another woman of a prominent abolitionist family in Philadelphia.
+Sarah Louisa Forten Purvis and her sisters received private educations and were members of the Female Literary Association, a sisterhood of Black women founded by Sarah Mapps Douglass, another woman of a prominent abolitionist family in Philadelphia.
 Sarah began her literary legacy through this organization where she anonymously developed essays and poems.